jmschp/mosh-ultimate-git-course/04 Branching (76m)/05- Comparing Branches.md

 ## See differences

 To compare the actual changes between branches we use the `diff` command, like so `git diff main..bugfix-lesson`.
 This will produce an output just like the normal `diff`, but comparing the two branches.
+If we are in the ***main*** branch we do not need to specify it i the command, we can run `git diff bugfix-lesson`, this will have the same output.

+We can also use the `--name-only` and `--name-status` optins here, like so `git diff --name-status main..bugfix-lesson`